 Does your home ever feel cool but still uncomfortably clammy?
-You check the thermostat, and it reads 72 degrees, but you still feel sticky and warm.
+You check the thermostat, and it reads a perfect 72 degrees, yet you still feel sticky.
 This frustrating situation is a classic sign that your air conditioner is losing its battle with humidity.
-Your body cools itself when sweat evaporates, but when the air is already saturated with moisture, that process slows to a crawl.
-Your AC might be hitting the target temperature, but it can’t remove the excess moisture fast enough to make you feel truly comfortable.
-Understanding how do summer humidity levels in Kernersville affect AC performance? is the first step to solving this problem and turning your home back into a cool, dry oasis instead of a temperate swamp.
+Your air conditioner cooling system is supposed to do two jobs: lower the temperature and remove moisture.
+When it can’t keep up with high humidity, you’re left feeling uncomfortable.
+Your body cools itself when sweat evaporates, but that process slows to a crawl in damp air.
+Let’s get your home back to being a cool, dry oasis.

 Key Takeaways